nasa/fprime/docs/v1.5/UsersGuide/cmake/Migration.md

 ## `make impl` and `make testcomp`

-The commands `make impl` and `make testcomp` should be runnable outside of tany make system setup.
+The commands `make impl` and `make testcomp` should be runnable outside of the make system setup.
 These commands require an Ai.xml (or a list of them) and run the code generator directly.
 Thus, requiring the user to navigate to the directory, generate the make system, and then run these commands is less productive then running just the code generator directly.